QB4-dev/nvs-settings/README.md

 - Serve settings over HTTP by registering `settings_httpd_handler` with the ESP HTTP server (see ESP HTTPD docs for handler registration).

-**API notes**

-- The public header `include/settings-defs.h` documents the available setting types and the `setting_t`/`settings_group_t` structures.
-- The component header `include/settings.h` exposes helpers for printing, lookup, default initialization and NVS persistence.
-- Doxygen-style comments are included in the headers for automated documentation generation.

 **Configuration**

 Optional features are controlled by Kconfig options (configured in